yerofey/cryptowallet-cli/README.md

 - `flags`: An array of supported features for the wallet generation.
 Common flags include `m` for mnemonic support, `n` for generating multiple wallets, `p` for prefix support, and `s` for suffix support.
 - `formats`: (Optional) An object defining multiple wallet formats if the blockchain supports more than one format.
 Each format should specify its unique properties.

-By following this structure, the `cryptowallet-cli` tool can understand and support wallet generation for a wide array of blockchains.
+By following this structure, the `cw` tool can understand and support wallet generation for a wide array of blockchains.

-Feel free to contribute by adding support for more chains, and help in making `cryptowallet-cli` a more comprehensive tool for the crypto community!
+Feel free to contribute by adding support for more chains, and help in making `cw` a more comprehensive tool for the crypto community!

 ## Contributing